 As you might expect, winters in Iceland can be challenging.
 During late December there are about four-and-a-half hours of daylight and it's often cloudy.
 In January, there are on average three sunny days in Reykjavík, with temperatures hovering around freezing point, often with chilling winds.

 Iceland is a member of the Schengen Convention, which means that if you travel to an EU member country or countries, like Iceland, for a total of less than 90 days, a visa is not required.
 Citizens of Australia, New Zealand, Canada, the US, the UK and other member countries of the EU and Schengen area are included under this arrangement.
 Other countries do require a visa to visit Iceland, including citizens of South Africa.

 Visas are the responsibility of the individual traveler.
 Entry requirements can change at any time, so it's important that you check for the latest information.
 Please visit the relevant consular website of the country or countries you’re visiting for detailed and up-to-date visa information specific to your country of origin.
 Check the Essential Trip Information section of your tour itinerary for more information.

 Tipping isn't expected in Iceland.
 Hotels, restaurants and cafes already include a service fee and consumption taxes (VAT) in the bill, so tipping extra isn't necessary.
 However, feel free to leave a small amount if your experience has been particularly good, especially for assistance provided by drivers, tour leaders or service workers.

-Travellers will be able to access the internet in cybercafes and at wi-fi hotspots in Iceland's cities and large towns.
-Rural and remote areas may have less internet access, so be prepared when travelling away from the city.
+Travelers will be able to access the internet in cybercafes and at wi-fi hotspots in Iceland's cities and large towns.
+Rural and remote areas may have less internet access, so be prepared when traveling away from the city.